(Get yours FREE inside the Ballwise Hub)

 I did what anyone would do and started helping the local youth.

-But I had lots to learn about communication and development—both requirements for building a solid reputation.
+But I had a lot to learn about communication and development—both requirements for building a solid reputation.

 I spent 3 years in painful trial and error—learning from players, parents, mentors, and now helping the Washington Nationals in player development.